Fixed: Local Security Authority Protection Off – Your Device May Be Vulnerable

 create new DWORD entries with value 2 for both

-In case this does not work, there are chances that your registries require optimization.
-It is better to use Advanced System Optimizer in such situations instead of making unnecessary changes that may worsen the situation.
-This PC Optimization tool offers Registry Cleaner and Optimizer that helps clean invalid entries and help optimize the registry for better performance.
+In case this does not work, there are chances that the Windows registry requires optimization.
+The best way to do that is to use a PC Optimization tool like Advanced System Optimizer.
+Instead of making unnecessary changes that may worsen the situation, the tool cleans only the invalid registry entries and helps optimize the registry for better performance.

 Check out this thorough guide on how and why you should consider optimizing your registries to learn more about it!